Challenge level: 3 out of 5

 We provide you with very good 18 or 21-gear bikes for this challenge and we suggest you bring the saddle or gel cover you are used to riding on.

 We can also arrange for you to use a hand bike if required.
 Please let us know if you need to use a hand bike before registering for the challenge.
 Get in touch on 01590 646410 or by emailing firstname.lastname@example.org and we'll be happy to help.

 The Dream Challenges team are here to help you achieve your charity cycling challenge in Italy, and we will support you all the way.
 We're always on hand to answer any questions you have about your training or the challenge.

-Once you've signed up, we will send you a Regain Cycle Milan to Venice 2023 Welcome Pack with everything you need to know about your overseas challenge for Regain, including the itinerary, an example insurance policy, details about our challenge destination and the weather we can expect while we're cycling in Italy, the structure of an average cycling day, a full kit list and a realistic training plan to help you get fit for the bike ride.
+Once you've signed up, we will send you important email updates with everything you need to know about your overseas challenge for Regain, including the itinerary, an example insurance policy, the structure of an average cycling day, a full kit list, and a realistic training plan to help you get fit for the bike ride.
 The training programme builds up gradually as the challenge gets closer.

-We'll also send you regular email updates in the lead-up to the adventure with more important details, motivational resources, and seasonal fundraising ideas.
+We'll also send you motivational resources, and seasonal fundraising ideas.

 During the cycle, we'll have a UK doctor with expedition medicine training accompanying the group at all times, along with a team of outdoor remote first aid trained challenge guides.

 You will need to take out your own personal travel insurance covering health, accident, loss and repatriation.
 We advise that you arrange personal travel insurance as soon as you can after you register to ensure you have coverage for your booking as well as the cycling challenge in Italy.